tarwn/lessthandot-hugo/blogs/content/posts/2011-07-22-a-cheat-sheet-for-all.md

   - Database Programming

 ---
 I’ve gone to The Dark Side: I took a PowerShell class.
-I&#8217;ve started writing new scripts and replacing old VBscripts.
+I've started writing new scripts and replacing old VBscripts.
 Was it scary?
 Terrifying.
 Learning a new language – programming or speaking – is never easy.
 Do I know everything?
 Not even close.
-I know how to get help (get-help – get it? harharhar&#8230;), and who to ask for help.
+I know how to get help (get-help – get it? harharhar…), and who to ask for help.

 One of the biggest obstacles for me was figuring out the punctuation and syntax in PowerShell.
 How do I comment out a line?
 Why (), [] and {}? _What does it all mean?_